Jarichi/Mysteries-of-Rankhra/World Notes/Locations and NPCs/Makhshar Desert/Zal'Aata/Second Domain/Miscellaneous Buildings/Shivank Aaraka.md

-Current owner of the artifact store located in the second domain, with a special focus on the [[../../../Hunter Settlement/Badawi Hunter Tribe]].
+Current owner of the artifact store located in the second domain, with a special focus on the [[World Notes/Locations and NPCs/Makhshar Desert/Hunter Settlement/Badawi Hunter Tribe]].

 Originally a very famous archeologist, originating from [another continent], Shivank Aaraka took it upon himself to uncover the Old World's secrets.
 He eventually made his way to Makhshar desert - rumoured to be the birth place of the Gods - and explored the desert in search of artifacts.